 Location: Young Island, St. Vincent and The Grenadines

-I was woken up at 6 am today by Riley for my one hour anchor watch.
-Riley said after she tried multiple times to wake me up I proceeded to roll over, sit up very fast, and smash my head on ceiling above.
+I was woken up at 6 am today by Riley for my one-hour anchor watch.
+Riley said after she tried multiple times to wake me up.
+I proceeded to roll over, sit up very fast, and smash my head on the ceiling above.
 This is fairly common as I sleep on the top bunk and only have a foot and a half to work with.
-I started my anchor watch by finishing my rescue diver knowledge reviews, and enjoying the beautiful sunrise over the horizon.
+I started my anchor watch by finishing my rescue diver knowledge reviews and enjoying the beautiful sunrise over the horizon.
 Once I was finished, I was greeted with the beautiful smell of banana pancakes that Pierce (known as Chief) was cooking.
-Breakfast was so scrumptious that not a single pancake, or piece of bacon was left over.
-I myself enjoyed seconds, and thirds until I was stuffed to the brim.
+Breakfast was so scrumptious that not a single pancake or piece of bacon was leftover.
+I myself enjoyed seconds and thirds until I was stuffed to the brim.

-After breakfast, Adelaide taught us about Transmission of Energy in water.
+After breakfast, Adelaide taught us about the Transmission of Energy in water.
 Did you know sound travels 4.5 times faster in water than air?
-Neither did I. After a short break between class, we all gathered on the deck to review our 5 sections of diver rescue knowledge reviews.
-This was my favorite part of the day as we all gathered on the stern of the boat to learn with the bright beautiful ocean surrounding us.
+Neither did I. After a short break between classes, we all gathered on the deck to review our 5 sections of diver rescue knowledge reviews.
+This was my favorite part of the day as we all gathered on the stern of the boat to learn with the bright, beautiful ocean surrounding us.
 When our review was over, we had a little bit of free time where I decided to take some pictures of my surroundings.
-For lunch we enjoyed glizzies (hot dogs) with caramelized onions, and fresh baked bread from a local St. Vincent bakery.
-Thanks Chief!
+For lunch, we enjoyed glizzies (hot dogs) with caramelized onions, and fresh-baked bread from a local St. Vincent bakery.
+Thanks, Chief!

 Fair winds and following seas,

 Photo 1: Last nights sugar craving (We made just frosting)